Great Britain: Derivation of Great

-island of Great Britain as Britannia major ("Greater Britain"), to distinguish it from Britannia minor ("Lesser Britain"), the continental region which approximates to modern Brittany, which had been settled in the fifth and sixth centuries by Celtic Briton migrants from Great Britain.
+island of Great Britain as Britannia major ("Greater Britain"), to distinguish it from Britannia minor ("Lesser Britain"), the continental region which approximates to modern Brittany and had been settled in the fifth and sixth centuries by Celtic Briton migrants from Great Britain.

 The term Great Britain was first used officially in 1474, in the instrument drawing up the proposal for a marriage between Cecily, daughter of Edward IV of England, and James, son of James III of Scotland, which described it as "this Nobill Isle, callit Gret Britanee".
+The Scottish philosopher and historian, John Major (Mair), published his 'History of Great Britain, both England and Scotland' (Historia majoris Britanniae, tam Angliae quam Scotiae) in 1521.
 While promoting a possible royal match in 1548, Lord Protector Somerset said that the English and Scots were, "like as twoo brethren of one Islande of great Britaynes again."
 In 1604, James VI and I styled himself "King of Great Brittaine, France and Ireland".

 Modern use of the term Great Britain

 Great Britain refers geographically to the island of Great Britain.
 Politically, it may refer to the whole of England, Scotland and Wales, including their smaller offshore islands.
 It is not technically correct to use the term to refer to the whole of the United Kingdom which includes Northern Ireland, though the Oxford English Dictionary states "...the term is also used loosely to refer to the United Kingdom."

-Similarly, Britain can refer to either all islands in Great Britain, the largest island, or the political grouping of countries.
+Similarly, Britain can refer to the island of Great Britain, to the island of Great Britain together with the other islands of England, Scotland, and Wales, or to the United Kingdom as a whole.
 There is no clear distinction, even in government documents: the UK government yearbooks have used both Britain and United Kingdom.

 GB and GBR are used instead of UK in some international codes to refer to the United Kingdom, including the Universal Postal Union, international sports teams, NATO, and the International Organization for Standardization country codes ISO 3166-2 and ISO 3166-1 alpha-3, whilst the aircraft registration prefix is G.

 On the Internet, .uk is the country code top-level domain for the United Kingdom.
-A .gb top-level domain was used to a limited extent, but is now deprecated; although existing registrations still exist (mainly by government organizations and email providers), the domain name registrar will not take new registrations.
+A .gb top-level domain was used to a limited extent, but is now deprecated.
+Although existing registrations still exist (mainly by government organisations and email providers), this domain name registrar will not take new registrations.

 In the Olympics, Team GB is used by the British Olympic Association to represent the British Olympic team.
 The Olympic Federation of Ireland represents the whole island of Ireland, and Northern Irish sportspeople may choose to compete for either team, most choosing to represent Ireland.